 - Minimizing Effects on Prairie Grouse and Sage Grouse

 Under the Note to paragraph (d) of Section 1.1307, the Commission requires an Applicant to prepare an environmental assessment that considers the effects on migratory birds when a proposed antenna structure will be over 450 feet above ground level (AGL).
 However, towers of almost any height have the potential to affect migratory birds, and there are ways tower owners can reduce or minimize these effects.
 In addition, FWS has formulated and published voluntary guidelines for the siting of towers intended to address potential effects on migratory birds.
 These guidelines and an accompanying tower site evaluation form are posted at U.S. Fish and Wildlife Service, Bird Issues.
 According to FWS, the guidelines reflect FWS’ judgment of “the most prudent and effective measures for avoiding bird strikes at towers.”
-Further, in order to reduce avian collisions with antenna structures without jeopardizing aviation safety, the Federal Aviation Administration has developed a process by which Applicants and registrants of towers over 350 feet AGL may employ red flashing lights without also using red steady lights.
+Further, in order to reduce avian collisions with antenna structures without jeopardizing aviation safety, the Federal Aviation Administration (FAA) has developed a process by which registrants of existing towers over 350 feet AGL may employ red flashing lights without also using red steady lights.
+As of December 4, 2015, FAA determinations for new towers over 350 feet AGL no longer permit the use of red steady lights.

 The National Historic Preservation Act